Learn Spanish With Enrique Iglesias with these 23 Song Recommendations (Full Translations Included!)

 Y hasta un lucero

-If I could lower you a star from the sky
+If I could bring a star down from the sky for you

 I would do it without thinking twice